cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Please note, the fee estimation is not necessarily accurate.

-Rebranding to Omni Core
+Rebranding to ZURBank
 -----------------------

-Master Core was re-branded to Omni Core on all levels:
+Master Core was re-branded to ZURBank on all levels:

 - `mastercored`, `mastercore-cli`, `mastercore-qt`, `test_mastercore` and `test_mastercore-qt` were renamed to `zurbankd`, `zurbank-cli`, `zurbank-qt`, `test_zurbank` and `test_zurbank-qt`
 - the debug log file `mastercore.log` was renamed  to `zurbank.log`